kevinmeredith/http4s-book/ch2/ch2.md

       //  know exactly why an error occurred.
 In this case, it's important
       //  to know that as 'GetMessagesError' occurred, including the
       //  message and underlying stack trace.
-      // As a result, let's use MonadError[F, Throwable]#adaptError:
+      // As a result, to handle the remaining types of failures, let's use
+      // MonadError[F, Throwable]#adaptError:
       // > override def adaptError[A](fa: F[A])(pf: PartialFunction[E, E]): F[A]
       // In this code, the error "E" type is Throwable, and
       // the "A" is "List[Message]."
 Note that "adaptError" is an extension